-Based off this, it would only make sense that creating more is better, because the the more content you create, the more content people have to consume, which keeps them on these social media platforms longer, which makes the platforms money.
+Based on this, it would only make sense that creating more is better, because the more content you create, the more content people have to consume, which keeps them on these social media platforms longer, which makes the platforms money.

 The second thing I’ll say is this: how do you ever expect to create quality content if you never first create quantity?
 I’ll say hands down the best thing we ever did for our business and social media marketing was go live on Instagram every day for 30 days and post those 6 TikTok’s a day.
 Why?
 Because it forced us to get better.

 We got more comfortable in front of the camera, we got better at interacting with other people on social media, and we also got better at things like editing, caption writing, and other vital social media marketing skills.
 But we never would have got there had we not first focused on the quantity aspect of our social media marketing.

 The last thing I’ll say is this: two of the responses we always get when we say this is “Well you have a team” or “I don’t have the time.”
 First of all, when we were creating all of that content in the beginning, we both actually had full-time jobs and we STILL made it work, because we were intentional with our plan and with our time.
 We had no employees, no team just us.